-The increasing demand in quality, production efficiency and environmental issues drive the glass producer in optimizing their melting furnaces.
+The increasing demand in quality, production efficiency, and environmental issues drive the glass producer to optimizing their melting furnaces.
 The quality demand is so high and the melting behavior so complex that a complete understanding of all important physical and chemical phenomena during the melting process is required to help us further.
 A very important and powerful tool in gaining this understanding is numerical modeling of the complete melting and combustion process and their interaction.
-At the TNO Institute of Applied Physics a CFD simulation model for gas- and oil-fired glass melting furnaces, WISH3D-GTM, has been developed.
-This is a complete model for glass melting furnaces, describing the combustion space and glass bath, and predicting the effects on melting performance and glass quality.
-The model is successfully used by the glass industry and furnace manufacturers for product quality improvement, optimization of new furnace designs and trouble-shooting.
+At the TNO Institute of Applied Physics, a computational fluid dynamic (CFD) simulation model for gas- and oil-fired glass-melting furnaces, WISH3D-GTM, has been developed.
+This is a complete model for glass-melting furnaces, describing the combustion space and glass bath, and predicting the effects on melting performance and glass quality.
+The model is successfully used by the glass